kantarsifo/kantar-sifo-mobile-analytics-pod/README.md

 3. Add the code below to integrate framework
 4. Add SendTags according to your tracking needs

+## Permissions

+What permissions does the Sifo SDK require?

+The Sifo SDK is happy with whatever permissions your app uses.

+* If your app requests access to IDFA through the App Tracking Transparency framework the Sifo SDK will also get access to IDFA.
+* If your app does not request access to IDFA the Sifo SDK will use the IDFV to track panelists.

 ## Release notes

+5.0.4
+- SDK not longer uses AppTrackingTransparency framework.

 5.0.3
 - App start tag sent for apps.